 Cacao, F93

-Cacao (Theobroma cacao) is a small tree belonging to the Malvaceae family.
+Cocoa F93 (Theobroma cocoa) is a small tree belonging to the Malvaceae family.
 Its seeds are used to make cocoa powder and chocolate which is consumed around the world.
-Cacao allergy can induce cutaneous, oral/gastrointestinal, respiratory symptoms, , and anaphylaxis after ingestion.
+Cocoa F93 allergy can induce cutaneous, oral/gastrointestinal, respiratory symptoms, , and anaphylaxis after ingestion.
 Studies have shown that individuals working with cacao seeds are at risk of experiencing allergic reactions due to their allergen's inhalation.
-To date, no major cacao allergens have yet been recognized.
+To date, no major cocoa allergens have yet been recognized.
 The seed of this plant contains albumin 2S protein, which is associated with allergenicity.
 Cross-reactivity has been observed with chocolate, lupin, milk peanut, walnut, tree nut etc.

 - Postpone the process of testing immediately after paraclinical studies (roentgen, TC, MRI) and physiotherapy procedures.
 They can affect test results.